deseret-tech/litecoin-python/sphinx/source/introduction.rst

 - Documentation in Pythonish format.
 You are reading this right now.

 - The functions
-  :func:`~bitcoin.connection.BitcoinConnection.getinfo`, :func:`~bitcoin.connection.BitcoinConnection.listreceivedbyaccount`,
+  :func:`~bitcoinrpc.connection.BitcoinConnection.getinfo`, :func:`~bitcoinrpc.connection.BitcoinConnection.listreceivedbyaccount`,
-  :func:`~bitcoin.connection.BitcoinConnection.listreceivedbyaddress`,
+  :func:`~bitcoinrpc.connection.BitcoinConnection.listreceivedbyaddress`,
-  :func:`~bitcoin.connection.BitcoinConnection.listtransactions` and more return actual Python objects, instead of simply dictionaries.
+  :func:`~bitcoinrpc.connection.BitcoinConnection.listtransactions` and more return actual Python objects, instead of simply dictionaries.
 This makes for cleaner code, as the fields can simply be addressed with ``x.foo`` instead of ``x['foo']``.